-So a day before, they’d dumped this hand-off on me, a junior researcher.
+That’s why, one day beforehand, they’d dumped this hand-off on me, a junior researcher.

 The technology worked.
-Automated greenhouses grow things faster, better, without chemicals.
-But Dutch agriculture technology always works in the case of Holland, not necessarily abroad.
-So, making a greenhouse business work in other places requires more than just engineering.
-Which is why the government invests a lot in exporting Dutch agricultural technology with projects like this.
+Automated greenhouses that grow things faster, better, without chemicals.
+But Dutch agriculture technology always works in Holland.
+The government invests a lot in exporting Dutch agricultural technology, because what works here doesn’t always work there.
+And making it work in other places requires more than just engineering.

-Indonesia is roughly the size of Greenland, but with a population of 250 million, and half their economy is agriculture.
+Indonesia is 2 million square kilometres (roughly the size of Greenland) with a population of 250 million, and half their economy is agriculture.

-The pilot had some wins to show on the engineering end; it produced bell peppers.
+The pilot had some wins to show on the engineering end; it worked for growing bell peppers.
 On top of that, it made a great case for investment, at least on paper.
 Greenhouses are a big up-front cost, but because bell peppers are a delicate crop with a limited shelf life, they promise high margins.

-There are always formal protocols for handing over projects between governments.
-This one would be handed over at a closing ceremony at the Ministry in Jakarta.
+Indonesia has formal protocols for handing over projects between governments.
+This one would be handed over at a closing ceremony in the Ministry in Jakarta.

 A U-shaped table in a formal meeting room would be setup, with seats assigned with name tags, and a jar of water and breath mints to be shared by each pair of attendees.

-The Minister would kick-off the meeting with a welcoming, followed by the representing foreign diplomat, in this case the agricultural counselor, with some words on the strength of collaboration between countries.
+The Minister would kick-off the meeting with a welcoming, followed by the representing foreign diplomat, in this case the Dutch agricultural counsellor, with some words on the strength of collaboration between countries.

-The project leader would present some of the activities, and results.
+Then the project leader would present some of the activities, and selected results.
 In his wake, the 2 farmers who participated in the pilot project, would say a word of gratitude about the grant they received.